inji/inji-openid4vp-ios-swift/README.md

 This library has undergone some changes in its API contract.

 #### 1. Instantiation of OpenID4VP
-- The OpenID4VP class is now initialized with `traceabilityId` and `walletMetadata` parameter, which is used to track the traceability of the requests and responses.
+- The OpenID4VP class is now initialized with `traceabilityId` and `walletMetadata` parameters.
+  - traceabilityId: Used to track the traceability of the requests and responses.
+  - walletMetadata: Metadata which wallet supports, such that client-id-scheme support, vp format support, proof type support, etc. (See [walletMetadata construction](#walletmetadata-construction) below for details)

 ```swift
 let openID4VP = OpenID4VP(traceabilityId: "trace-id", walletMetadata: WalletMetadata)
 ```

 #### 2. Construction of WalletMetadata
-- The WalletMetdata construction has now been simplified.
+- The WalletMetadata construction has now been simplified.
 You can create a WalletMetadata object with the required parameters exposed as constants.
 - In detail,
 - `WalletMetadata` is now a struct that contains the following properties:
   - `presentationDefinitionURISupported`: Bool